tirejs/tire/docs/tire.md

 ## Why did we create Tire?

-To offer a more lightweight alternative to libraries such as jQuery, YUI and Zepto.
+To offer a more lightweight alternative to libraries such as jQuery, Prototype and Zepto.
 Sometimes you just need the most basic features and that's where Tire comes into the picture.

 ## Browser support